kyma-project/kyma/docs/kyma/12-10-ceate-function.md

 ## Related Kyma components

 This guide demonstrates how [Serverless](/components/event-mesh/) works in Kyma.
 It allows you to build, run, and manage serverless applications called Functions.
-You can bind them to other services, subscribe them to business events from external solutions, and trigger the Function's logic upon receiving a given event type.
+You can bind them to other services, subscribe business events from external solutions to them, and trigger the Function's logic upon receiving a given event type.

 ## Steps